Kragelj/SQL_challenge__SQL/task 2/README.md

 	c.customer_id,
 	ROUND(AVG(distance)) AS avg_distance
 FROM runner_orders r
-JOIN customer_orders c
+INNER JOIN customer_orders c
 	ON c.order_id = r.order_id
 GROUP BY c.customer_id;
 ````

 #### Explanation:
 - Using the **AVG** function, we calculated the average distance traveled by runners for each customer’s order.
 Applying ROUND, we rounded the values to make the results more readable.
-- With the **JOIN** statement, we linked runner_orders with customer_orders table to associate travel distances with customer IDs.
+- With the **INNER JOIN** statement, we linked runner_orders with customer_orders table to associate travel distances with customer IDs.
 - Using **GROUP BY**, we grouped the results by customer_id, ensuring individual calculations for each customer.

 #### Answer: